ebuckley3/Buckley-CV/index.md

 ![Featured Image](assets/profile.png)

 ### About Me
-I am a seasoned academic librarian with over ten years experience.
-I'm currenly at Valencia College as a tenured faculty librarian as well as a new student experience and speech instructor.
-Past institutions I've worked at include the University of Central Florida and Hillsborough Community College.
-I'm currently a PhD student at the University of Central Florida in the Text and Technology program.
+I'm a seasoned academic librarian with over ten years experience.
+Presently, I'm a faculty librarian at Valencia College in Orlando, Florida, earning tenure in 2022.
+Additionally, I'm an instructor of new student experience and fundamentals of speech.
+Past institutions I've worked at as a librarian include the University of Central Florida and Hillsborough Community College.
+I'm currently a PhD student at the University of Central Florida in Orlando, Florida in the Text and Technology program, specializing in digital humanities.
 My past educational experience includes a master of mass communication at South Dakota State University and a master of library science at Clarion University.
 In my free time I enjoy reading science journalism, crocheting, hiking, and trips to theme parks across Central Florida

 ### Contact
 * Email: ebuckley3@valenciacollege.edu